Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-299eeYGePHM.md

 # [September 22nd, 2020 Livestream](../2020-09-22.md)
 ## Q&A: Will Dedicated Servers run on Linux?
 https://www.youtube.com/watch?v=299eeYGePHM
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Will Dedicated Servers be native Linux?](./yt-oaRqXpLhZ4k.md) [https://www.youtube.com/watch?v=oaRqXpLhZ4k](https://www.youtube.com/watch?v=oaRqXpLhZ4k)
+This question was possibly duplicated with a more recent answer: [June 1st, 2021 Livestream Q&A: Will Dedicated Servers be able to run on Linux?](./yt-yyhNw1SsYx0.md) [https://www.youtube.com/watch?v=yyhNw1SsYx0](https://www.youtube.com/watch?v=yyhNw1SsYx0)

 ### Topics